Mia Zapata: Aftermath

+Legacy

 Zapata is often cast as a symbol for feminist activism, a martyr, and an angel.
 Dresdner said "[Mia] was sainted, and that was very peculiar... she became this icon for feminism and all kinds of things that she had very little to do with in her actual life."
-Margaret O'Neil Girouard, who wrote her thesis on Zapata, believes she is an example of women artists being classified based on the perceived motivations behind their art.
+Margaret O'Neil Girouard, who wrote her thesis on Zapata, believes she is an example of female artists being classified based on the perceived motivations behind their art.
 Moriarty wrote that "[Mia wanted] to relate to people on a personal level in her lyrics [rather] than on a political level."
 It has been speculated that this association may be due to her presence as a "charismatic female musician" in the Northwest, who was performing throughout the emergence of the riot grrrl movement.
+Zapata is interred at Cave Hill Cemetery in Louisville.

+In popular culture

+Zapata's murder was the subject of the episode "The Day the Music Died" of the television series Forensic Files.
+It was also featured in episode 9 of the eighth season of Unsolved Mysteries in February 1996.
+She was featured in second season, episode 2 in the Discovery ID show Dead of Night.